DeclanChidlow/vale.rocks/src/posts/traffic-analysis.md

 _For the quarter running from 01/07/2025 until 30/09/2025._

-Total visits during this period: 8,523
+Total hits during this period: 8,523

 Most popular pages: